databrickslabs/tempo/python/ASOF_JOIN_ENHANCEMENTS.md

 # As-Of Join Enhancements Implementation Strategy

 ## Implementation Instructions
 **IMPORTANT**: This document serves as the source of truth for all as-of join improvements.

+### Key Guidelines:
-Update this document for every change and todo.
-Keep changes scoped and commit for each change for easy rollbacks.
+1. **Update this document for every change and todo**
+2. **Keep changes scoped and complete** - Each commit should represent a fully working incremental change
+3. **Run tests between each commit** to verify no breaking changes have been introduced
+4. **Commit frequently** for easy rollbacks if issues arise

 ## Overview
 This document provides a comprehensive implementation strategy for enhancing as-of join features in the Tempo library.
 It consolidates experimental work from the `as_of_join_refactor` branch with the existing v0.2-integration codebase, addressing all known issues and incomplete implementations.